Relationship between Google and Wikipedia

-The relationship between Google and Wikipedia was collaborative in Wikipedia's early days, when Google helped reduce the pagerank of widespread, uneditable Wikipedia clones that were ostensibly ad farms.
+The relationship between Google and Wikipedia was collaborative in Wikipedia's early days, when Google helped reduce the pagerank of widespread, uneditable Wikipedia clones that were effectively ad farms.
 In 2007, Google introduced Knol, a direct competitor for community-driven encyclopedia creation, which was subsequently shut down in 2012.
 Google later supported Wikimedia with numerous grants, and came to rely on Wikipedia for addressing the problem of misinformation on YouTube, providing verifiable and well-sourced information to those seeking it.
 Google and Wikimedia Enterprise started a partnership in 2021.

 History

 In 2007, Google introduced Knol, an encyclopedia with user-generated content.
 The New York Times compared Wikipedia to Knol at the time, and it was largely seen as a direct competitor.
 Knol was largely seen as a failure, and the project was closed and subsequently deleted in 2012.

 In 2008, various news sources reported that most of Wikipedia's traffic came from referrals from Google search.

 In February 2010, Google gave as its first grant to the Wikimedia Foundation.
 Google founder Sergey Brin commented that "Wikipedia is one of the greatest triumphs of the internet".